suchipi/at-js/README.md

 Additionally, if the command exits with a nonzero status code, exec will throw an Error with the stdout/stderr/code of the command.

+You can also call it with multiple strings:

+exec("echo", "hi")

+And it will join all those strings together with a space between each, then run the joined string as a command.

+The string returned from exec also has three properties on it:

+exec("echo", "hi").stdout // What was written to stdout; string.
+exec("echo", "hi").stderr // What was written to stderr; string.
+exec("echo", "hi").code // The exit status code; number.

+@ also creates a global alias for JSON.stringify: quote.

+quote("hello") // returns '"hello"'

+quote can be useful when working with filenames that might have a space in them:

+file => exec("cp", quote(file), quote(file + ".bak"))

-In addition to exec, @ also makes all of the functions from the kleur package available as globals:
+@ also makes all of the functions from the kleur package available as
+globals:

 - reset
 - bold